bjesus/air/README.md

 ### Gestures

 AIR uses lisgd for gestures.
 By default the following gestures are set:

 - Sliding up from the bottom edge toggles the keyboard
 - Sliding down from the top left opens the settings modal
 - Sliding down from the top right shows window controls for the currently focused window (useful for killing an app)

 ## Known issues

-- Battery status reporting is off
+- Battery status reporting could be off
 - GTK header buttons are tiny.
 Can be fixed by setting `GDK_SCALE` but for me it crashes Foliate.